AhmaadAshraaf/company_activity_pipeline_and_data_model/QUESTION_2/Q3/real_pipeline_performance_issue_q.md

   - schema mismatches

 After these changes the pipeline stabilized and ran consistently within a few minutes, even during peak data-submission periods.

----

-### Why this example matters
-It demonstrates:
-- How performance issues often come from *upstream behavior* (API throttling, unbounded scans), not only infrastructure.
-- How incremental design and batching dramatically improve pipeline speed.
-- The value of structured debugging: logs → metrics → traces → schema checks.